tdas/incubator-spark/docs/streaming-programming-guide.md

 of a node failure.
 To understand this, let us remember the basic fault-tolerance properties of Spark's RDDs.

- 1. An RDD is an immutable, and deterministically re-computable, distributed dataset.
+ 1. An RDD is an immutable, deterministically re-computable, distributed dataset.
 Each RDD remembers the lineage of deterministic operations that were used on a fault-tolerant input dataset to create it.
  1. If any partition of an RDD is lost due to a worker node failure, then that partition can be